clojure/data.avl/README.md

 # data.avl

-Persistent sorted maps and sets with support for transients and additional logarithmic time operations: rank queries (via `clojure.core/nth` and `clojure.data.avl/rank-of`), "nearest key" lookups, splits by index or key and subsets/submaps.
+Persistent sorted maps and sets with support for the full clojure.core sorted collections API (in particular `clojure.core/(r)?(sub)?seq`), transients and additional logarithmic time operations: rank queries (via `clojure.core/nth` and `clojure.data.avl/rank-of`), "nearest key" lookups, splits by index or key and subsets/submaps.

 Persistent AVL trees are used as the underlying data structure.